edjCase/motoko_candid/README.md

 ## Building

 To build, run the `./build.sh` file.
-It uses the entry point of
+It will output wasm files to the `./build` directory

 ## Testing